 Parental Controls for Television

-Televisions over 13-inches in size now have a V-chip which allows parents to block programming based on ratings.
+Most televisions now have a V-chip which allows parents to block programming based on ratings.
 With a V-chip, pairing television and children is a bit safer.
 Parents can learn more about the V-chip by browsing this FCC site.